just1ce415/convnet_classifier/README.md

-# Fast Fourier convolution optimization in convolution neural network for multiclass classification
+# Fast Fourier convolution optimization in convolutional neural network for multiclass classification

 ## A set up
 The module may be used via python interpreter